akka/akka-persistence-r2dbc/design-notes.md

 With such sequence number tracking in place the `eventsBySlices` query can use an ordinary database timestamp as the offset.

-Using `transaction_timestamp()` as this timestamp based offset has a few challenges:
+Using `CURRENT_TIMESTAMP` as this timestamp based offset has a few challenges:

-* The `transaction_timestamp()` is the time when the transaction started, not when it was committed.
+* The `CURRENT_TIMESTAMP` is the time when the transaction started, not when it was committed.
 This means that a "later" event may be visible first and when retrieving events after the previously seen timestamp we may miss some events.
 * In distributed SQL databases there can also be clock skews for the database timestamps.
 * There can be more than one event per timestamp.